The official requirements for graduation are always those published in the UBC Calendar entry for the year of your program start date.

 Lists for essay exams consist of 50-60 recent and substantial contributions to the relevant field, and are intended to familiarize the student with a core of scholarship and an understanding of major scholarly approaches.

-When the student has successfully completed all required course work, demonstrated a reading knowledge of two modern languages apart from English, and completed the written and oral comprehensive examinations, the student will select a PhD Supervisor in consultation with his/her Graduate Advisor.
-Next, the student and his/her Graduate Advisor will pick the members of his/her Supervisory Committee, in consultation with his/her Supervisor, and this is reported to the DGS.
+Between January and May of the student’s second year of study, the student will select a PhD Supervisor in consultation with the Area Chair and Director of Graduate Studies.
 The Supervisory Committee will normally consist of two faculty members (one of whom may be from outside the department) and the Supervisor, who serves as chair.

 Once the student’s Supervisory Committee is formed (to be done within one month of completing written and oral comprehensive examinations), the student may proceed to the dissertation prospectus.

-Within 5 months of successful completion of the comprehensive examinations, the student must submit the final draft of the dissertation prospectus, prepared in consultation with the student’s Supervisory Committee, to the Supervisor, the other members of the student’s Supervisory Committee, and the DGS (who will circulate the prospectus to the Graduate Committee).
+Within 5 months of successful completion of the comprehensive examinations, the student must submit the final draft of the dissertation prospectus.
+Once approved by the Supervisory Committee, the student will present the prospectus at an oral colloquium.
+The program advisor then recommends to Graduate and Postdoctoral Studies that the student be admitted to ABD status.

 Doctoral students must prepare and defend their dissertations according to Graduate and Postdoctoral Studies policies.
 The suggested length of the doctoral dissertation is 60 000 to 80 000 words.